Sunday, November 11, 2012

 Distance Total (since 2008): 10821nm Weather: 3m SW swell; cold, wet and windy

-Fastest Speed: Too busy looking at the size of the waves to notice.
+Too busy looking at the size of the waves to notice.
 Thought they’d be perfect for surfing.

-Marina or Mutiny
+Marina or Mutiny!!

 Let it be known that we had envisaged sun, and lots of it in this dry Med climate.
 Instead we had cold, rain and a worsening SW swell which eventually made the anchorage untenable.